 The Good: The presettlement funding gives you more time to negotiate a better deal.

 Insurance companies often drag the case to pressure you into accepting a low settlement amount.
 With the legal battle stretched and bills piling up, you may consider the offer.
-But if you have the settlement loan money, you will be relieved from the financial stress.
+But you will be relieved from the financial stress if you have the settlement loan money.
 Your attorney will also have time to defend you or negotiate a fairer deal.

-Remember that you’re paying for the presettlement funding plus the interest rate and other costs.
-Therefore, the longer the case goes, the more you will repay in the end.
-This is why it’s imperative to go for a lawsuit funding firm that offers the lowest interest rate.
+Remember that you’re paying for the presettlement funding, interest rate, and other costs.
+Therefore, the longer the case goes, the more you will repay.
+This is why going for a lawsuit funding firm that offers the lowest interest rate is imperative.

 The Bad:You may not qualify for a pre settlement funding.

 Since pre settlement funding firms take risks in releasing lawsuit loans, they only accept cases with a guaranteed win.
 You may need to apply to several presettlement funding firms before finding one willing to invest in your case.

 The Bad: Settlement loans are unregulated.

 Settlement loans are unlike personal loans and, thus, can’t be regulated.
 At the moment, there are still no regulations put in place requiring legal funding firms to disclose their interest rates and terms.